József Mindszenty: Church leader and opposition to communism

 On 3 February 1949, Mindszenty's show trial began.
 The Cardinal admitted to being involved in a Habsburg restorationist organization which planned to form a government after an American invasion, however he denied hoping for the outbreak of war.
 He said "we prayed for peace".
 He accepted the charges of smuggling tens of thousands of dollars into Hungary, and admitted his contacts with Otto von Habsburg and American politicians, but did not admit to willful espionage on behalf of foreign powers.
 In court, Mindszenty said about the charges: "I do not deny one or another part of it, but I do not subscribe to the conclusion".
 As he followed the trial, a weeping Pope Pius XII told Sister Pascalina Lehnert, "My words have come true and all I can do is pray; I cannot help him any other way."
 On 8 February, Mindszenty was sentenced to life imprisonment for black marketeering, treason and espionage.
 The government released a white book, Documents on the Mindszenty Case, containing his alleged confessions and case materials.

 On 12 February 1949, Pope Pius XII announced the excommunication of all persons involved in the trial and conviction of Mindszenty.
-On 20 February 1949, the Pope addressed a series of questions to a crowd which had gathered in St. Peter's Square to protest the Cardinal's show trial, asking:Do you want a Church that remains silent when She should speak; that diminishes the law of God where she is called to proclaim it loudly, wanting to accommodate it to the will of man?
+On 20 February 1949, the Pope addressed a series of questions to a crowd which had gathered in St. Peter's Square to protest the Cardinal's show trial, asking:Do you want a Church that remains silent when She should speak; that diminishes the law of God where She is called to proclaim it loudly, wanting to accommodate it to the will of man?
 Do you want a Church that departs from the unshakable foundations upon which Christ founded Her, taking the easy way of adapting Herself to the opinion of the day; a Church that is a prey to current trends; a Church that does not condemn the suppression of conscience and does not stand up for the just liberty of the people; a Church that locks Herself up within the four walls of Her temple in unseemly sycophancy, forgetting the divine mission received from Christ: 'Go out the crossroads and preach the people'?
 Beloved sons and daughters!
 Spiritual heirs of numberless confessors and martyrs!
 Is this the Church you venerate and love?
 Would you recognize in such a Church the features of your Mother?
 Would you be able to imagine a Successor of St. Peter submitting to such demands?According to Sister Pascalina, who witnessed the rally, "In reply to the Holy Father came a single cry like thunder still ringing in our ears: 'No!'"

-In Acerrimo moerore, an apostolic letter to the Hungarian Episcopate, the Pope publicly condemned the Cardinal's conviction and described his tortures.
+In Acerrimo moerore, an apostolic letter to the Hungarian Episcopate, the Pope publicly condemned the Cardinal's conviction and described his tortures..

 Over seven years later, on 30 October 1956, in the midst of the Hungarian Revolution, Mindszenty was released from prison.
 He returned to Budapest the next day, and on 2 November, praised the insurgents.
-The following day, he made a radio broadcast in favour of recent anti-communist developments.
+The following day, he made a radio broadcast in favor of recent anti-communist developments.